terri0n/sokker/README.md

 ![Alt](/WebContent/img/sa.png "Sokker Asistente")

-This is my first time in _GitHub_, so I might not use common standards, I'm afraid :P
+This is my first time in _GitHub_, so I might not use common standards, I'm sorry :P

 I just uploaded my _Eclipse_ project with some applications appart from _Sokker Asistente_